ucbi/uniform/guides/introduction/Dependencies.md

 ## Mix Dependencies

 Uniform is aware of the deps in your `mix.exs`.
-Whenever an app is ejected, it removes all mix dependencies that aren't explicitly needed by the app.
+Whenever an app is ejected, Uniform removes all mix dependencies that aren't explicitly needed by the app.

 This is accomplished by wrapping your list of dependencies in the following
 comments: